Proprietary Models

 Understanding the Energy Model

 The market is a never-ending battleground between bulls and bears - a constant tug-of-war shaping price movements.
 The Energy Model attempts to interpret this.
-As the bullish side loses its energy, a shift in momentum towards the short side occurs, which can serve as a valuable indicator of possible trend reversals and shifts in market sentiment.
+As the bullish side loses its energy, the momentum can weaken and succumb to the pull of the short side.
+This can serve as a valuable indicator of possible trend reversals and shifts in market sentiment.

 Energy model chart Energy model chart Energy model chart